kilbergr/Angular_Unit_II/Unit_II_Resources.md

 * What is the $routeChangeSuccess event?
 $routeChangeSuccess is an event that broadcasts whether the route has been changed successfully or not.
 If a positive, it means all route dependencies have been resolved and ngView can instantiate the controller and render the relevent view.

+* Describe what both the same origin policy and CORS are.
+Same origin policy is a security mechanism by which one script can only access information on a second web page if they are from the same origin (defined by same port, URI scheme, and hostname).
+This is to prevent sensitive data from being universally accessible.
+CORS (Cross-Origin Resource Sharing) is a workaround that allows servers to specify the origins from which data may be accessed.

+* Try using $http.get() to make a request to https://itunes.apple.com/search?term=jack+johnson and display the title of every post on your template.
+You should get an error.
+What was the error?
+Why did the api.github.com domain work and not the itunes.com domain?
+Error: No 'Access-Control-Allow-Origin' header is present on the requested resource.
+Origin 'null' is therefore not allowed access.
+Encountering this because of the same origin policy.
+We're using http get request, but making a request to an https page.